gbronca/django-app/README.md

 6. Create a new app Heroku app.
 If using the command line, in terminal type `heroku create appname`

-7. Add the url of your new Heroku app to the `ALLOWED_HOSTS` variable in `settings.py`
+7. Add the URL of your new Heroku app to the `ALLOWED_HOSTS` variable in `settings.py`

 8. Create a `Procfile` file